Loading

-The Most Important Mobile Attribution Statistics in 2024
+The Most Important Mobile Attribution Statistics and Trends for 2024

 For any business that wants to succeed in the mobile-first world where consumers spend more time on their smartphones than on any other device, accurate mobile attribution is crucial.
 According to Statista, there are currently over 5 billion smartphone users worldwide, and this number is expected to reach 6.1 billion by 2028.
 Moreover, the average person spends 3 hours and 15 minutes on their phones.